schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

   local-data: "corp.example.com.
 3600 IN SOA opnsense.corp.example.com. root.example.com.
 2021110201 86400 7200 3600000 3600"
 ```

-Here is a translation of what the SOA record means:
+Here is a translation of what the SOA record means.

 |                     |                             |
 | ------------------- | --------------------------- |